skypilot-org/skypilot/docs/source/reference/comparison.rst

 SkyPilot vs Vanilla Kubernetes
 ------------------------------

-Kubernetes is a powerful system for managing containerized applications.
-SkyPilot builds on top of Kubernetes to provide a more powerful and easier-to-use framework for running AI workloads.
+Kubernetes is a powerful system for managing containerized applications. :ref:`Using SkyPilot to access your Kubernetes cluster <kubernetes-overview>` boosts developer productivity and allows you to scale your infra beyond a single Kubernetes cluster.

-Faster iteration with interactive development
+Faster iteration speed
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^

 .. figure:: https://blog.skypilot.co/ai-on-kubernetes/images/k8s_vs_skypilot_iterative_v2.png
     :align: center
-    :width: 80%
+    :width: 95%
     :alt: Iterative Development with Kubernetes vs SkyPilot

-    Iterative Development with Kubernetes requires tedious updates to docker images and multiple steps to update the training run.
-With SkyPilot, all you need is sky launch.
+    Iterative Development with Kubernetes requires tedious updates to Docker images and multiple steps to update the training run.
+With SkyPilot, all you need is one CLI (``sky launch``).

-Interactive workflows benefit from faster iteration with SkyPilot.
+SkyPilot provides faster iteration for interactive development.
 For example, a common workflow for AI engineers is to iteratively develop and train models by tweaking code and hyperparameters by observing the training runs.

 * **With Kubernetes, a single iteration is a multi-step process** involving building a Docker image, pushing it to a registry, updating the Kubernetes YAML and then deploying it.

-* **With SkyPilot, a single sky launch takes care of everything.** Behind the scenes, SkyPilot provisions pods, installs all required dependencies, executes the job, returns logs and provides SSH and VSCode access to debug.
+* **With SkyPilot, a single command (``sky launch``) takes care of everything.** Behind the scenes, SkyPilot provisions pods, installs all required dependencies, executes the job, returns logs and provides SSH and VSCode access to debug.

 Simpler YAMLs